esphome/esphome/esphomeyaml-edge/README.md

 ## About

-This add-on allows you to manage and program your ESP8266 and ESP32 based microcontrollers directly through HassIO **with no programming experience required**.
+This add-on allows you to manage and program your ESP8266 and ESP32 based microcontrollers directly through Hass.io **with no programming experience required**.
 All you need to do is write YAML configuration files; the rest (over-the-air updates, compiling) is all handled by esphomeyaml.